-- Deliver on the performance targets and measures set out in this SCI. - Provide its Shareholder with a fair dividend flow, determined giving consideration to the Company's capital requirements, operating performance and financial position. - Pursue sustainable business opportunities that seek to diversify revenue and are based upon our capabilities and expertise. - Undertake activities designed to ensure the safe and effective utilisation of its assets, its people, contractors and other service providers. - Provide customers with a safe, effective, efficient and competitive port operation. - Focus on the health, safety, and wellbeing of its people by a culture of safety leadership that seeks to reduce risk and continuously improve safety in the work environment. - Adopt a sustainable approach to the operation of all its activities and pursue a commitment to protecting the environment. - Be a fair employer and provide a workplace that values people, supports the development of its people and builds teamwork, diversity and inclusion. - Have regard to the issues that its stakeholders consider material. - Manage its financial assets and liabilities prudently and in a manner which will provide an appropriate return on the Shareholder's investment, whilst ensuring the provision of long-term marine and port infrastructure assets for the region.
+- Seek to deliver on the performance targets and measures set out in this SCI. - Provide its Shareholder with a fair dividend1. - Pursue business opportunities that seek to diversify revenue and are based upon our capabilities and expertise. - Undertake activities designed to ensure the safe and effective utilisation of its assets, its people, contractors and other service providers. - Provide customers with a safe, effective, efficient and competitive port operation. - Focus on the health, safety, and wellbeing of its people by a culture of safety leadership that seeks to reduce risk and continuously improve safety in the work environment. - Pursue a commitment to protecting the environment. - Be a fair employer and provide a workplace that values people, supports the development of its people and builds teamwork, diversity and inclusion. - Have regard to the issues that its stakeholders consider material.